-Income and IVT reports will only be used for interim reexaminations as necessary.
-For example, EIV may be used to verify that families claiming zero income are not receiving income from any sources listed in EIV.
+Income and IVT reports will be used in interim reexaminations to identify any discrepancies between reported income and income shown in the EIV system, and as necessary to verify and calculate earned income, unemployment benefits, Social Security and/or SSI benefits.
+EIV will also be used to verify that families claiming zero income are not receiving income from any of these sources.

-Income and IVT reports will be retained in participant files with the applicable annual documents or interim reexamination documents (if applicable) for the duration of the family's participation.
-When the PHA determines through EIV reports and third-party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 14, Program Integrity.
+Income and IVT reports will be retained in participant files with the applicable annual or interim reexamination documents.

+When the PHA determines through income EIV reports and third-party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 14, Program Integrity.